 The Company has a diversified product offering across multiple lines of business.
-The most material lines include General liability and Fire and other damage to property representing 65.0% of total gross written premium.
-The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom and the United States of America representing 67.9% of total gross written premium.
+The most material lines include General liability, Fire and other damage to property and Marine, Aviation and Transport, representing 85.0% of total gross written premium.
+The Company operates on a global basis; the most material geographical areas using the Solvency II criteria for classification to country include the United Kingdom, the United States of America and Canada representing 68.6% of total gross written premium.
 The following key performance indicators are prepared under UK GAAP basis.

-Amounts in USD'000 unless stated 31 Dec 2023 31 Dec 2022 Movement
+Amounts in USD'000 unless stated 31 Dec 2024 31 Dec 2023 Movement

-Gross written premium 1,576,772 1,368,900 207,872
+Gross written premium 1,643,357 1,576,772 66,585

-Net earned premiums 412,940 375,439 37,501
+Net earned premiums 475,443 412,940 62,503

-Underwriting result 120,232 128,222 (7,990)
+Underwriting result 149,116 120,232 28,884

-Net claims ratio 68.0 % 63.4 % 4.6 %
+Net claims ratio 60.8 % 68.0 % (7.2)%

-Underwriting ratio 70.9 % 65.8 % 5.1 %
+Expense ratio 28.7 % 19.0 % 9.7 %

-Combined operating ratio 87.0 % 76.0 % 11.0 %
+Combined operating ratio 89.5 % 87.0 % 2.5 %

-The underwriting ratio is calculated as claims incurred, plus acquisition costs and reinsurance commission, as a percentage of earned premiums, all net of reinsurance.
+The expense ratio is calculated as acquisition costs, reinsurance commission, administrative expenses and overheads as a percentage of earned premiums, all net of reinsurance.
 The combined operating ratio is calculated as the underwriting ratio plus administrative expenses as a percentage of earned premiums, net of reinsurance.

-The Company's success continues to be driven by the core underwriting principles of proper selection, pricing and ongoing management of the addition of risks.
-Throughout 2023, the Company has further strengthened its underwriting talent pool, both through internal development and external hires enhancing our capabilities and contributing to the sustained growth of the Company.
-The growth we achieved was still subject to the business opportunities being within our risk appetite and indeed where market conditions have not met our appetite, we have restricted the growth, or for that matter made the decision to reduce our exposure.
+The Company's success continues to be driven by the core underwriting principles which focus on the appropriate selection, pricing, and ongoing management of the risks it accepts.
+In 2024, the Company continued to enhance its underwriting expertise through a combination of internal development and external recruitment, thereby strengthening its capabilities and contributing to sustained growth.
+This growth remains aligned with business opportunities that fit within the risk appetite, and in situations where market conditions do not meet the required standards, the Company has either limited growth or opted to reduce the exposure.